timunie/Ava-ApiTests/website/docs/P_Avalonia_X11PlatformOptions_EnableMultiTouch.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>)

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>)Multitouch allows a surface (a touchpad or touchscreen) to recognize the presence of more than one point of contact with the surface at the same time.
+Multitouch allows a surface (a touchpad or touchscreen) to recognize the presence of more than one point of contact with the surface at the same time.

 ## See Also